Methodology

 The national pupil database

 Data from the national pupil database (NPD) were used to calculate education destinations.
-The NPD is a longitudinal database linking pupil/student characteristics (for example age, gender and ethnicity) to school and college learning aims and attainment information for children in schools in England.
-Five administrative data sources used in compiling the NPD have been used to determine the education destinations, namely:
+The NPD is a longitudinal database linking pupil/student characteristics (for example age, sex and ethnicity) to school and college learning aims and attainment information for children in schools in England.

 • Individualised learner record (ILR) covering English colleges, further education (FE) providers and specialist post-16 institution (SPIs)